-When banks cause a financial crisis it leads to unemployment.
+When banks cause a financial crisis the subsequent recession leads to an increase in unemployment.
 It tends to be low-paid and temporary contract workers who are the first to get made redundant, so that instability in the economy has a bigger effect on those on low incomes with insecure jobs.

 5. High house prices increase inequality

-When house prices are pushed up by banks creating money, those on low incomes suffer the most.
-People on low incomes often can’t get a mortgage big enough to buy a house, so they don’t benefit from the rise in house prices.
-Meanwhile, those who can get access to mortgages can buy multiple houses for buy-to-let and benefit from artificial inflation in house prices.
-Younger people also lose out, as the cost of buying their first house swallows an ever larger amount of their income, while older and retired people who own houses benefit.
+When house prices are pushed up by banks creating money, those on low incomes suffer the most – they won’t be able to get a mortgage big enough to buy a house, so they won’t benefit from the higher prices.
+Younger people also lose out, as the cost of buying their first house swallows an ever larger amount of their income.
+Meanwhile, those who can get access to mortgages can buy multiple houses and thus benefit from the inflation in asset prices.
+In large part these people tend to be older and wealthier.
 This all increases inequality across different income groups and between the young and old.